cvmfs/portals/README.md

 1. A ping process
 2. A repo process

-It will not try to kill the processes when they are not needed anymore since each one of them will commit suicide as soon as it detect that it should not exists anymore.
+~~It will not try to kill the processes when they are not needed anymore since each one of them will commit suicide as soon as it detect that it should not exists anymore.~~

+We may want to stop a particular portal for a while without changing the credentials.

+Another idea could be to put a file into the status bucket (the `*.portal` bucket) with a meaning, in this way the operation of the portals could be stopped manually without touching the configuration file.

+The files could be like:

+1. RUN
+2. STOP

+Or maybe, even better, a single file with the action inside.
+No, a single file will suffer from eventual consistency issues when we overwrite its content.

+Maybe is better to use multiple files and exploit the "last modified" meta-data key, still possible to face problems with the eventual consistency deal but very unlikely.

 #### Pinging process